wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

       * DC analysis the VIN (x axis) from 0 to 1.1v with a step of 0.01v
       * Change the Beta ratio of the NMOS and PMOS by sweeping the Width of PMOS from 200n to 1000n with a step of 100n.
       * View the VOUT (y axis) plot.
-  * Use the measurement tool and the graph to find the closest Width value of the PMOS that has the Switching Threshold closest to half of the $V_{dd}$ ($V_{dd}/2$).
-We will use this balanced inverter for the following tasks.
-Marker->create marker->horizontal ->$V_{dd}/2$
+  * Use the measurement tool and graph to find the closest PMOS width that has the Switching Threshold equal to $V_{dd}/2$.
+We use this balanced inverter for the following tasks.
+It can be identified within viva by click Marker->create marker->horizontal ->$V_{dd}/2$
-  * Set the Width of the PMOS to be the value you found in previous bullentin, you need to find the delay($T_p$) as a function of $V_{dd}$.
-Now set the Width of the PMOS to be the value you found in previous bullentin, and change the supply voltage parameter from 0.5v to 1.1V with step of 0.1V.
+  * Set PMOS's width be the value you found in previous bullentin, you need to find the delay($T_p$) as a function of $V_{dd}$ by change the supply power supply from 0.5v to 1.1V with step of 0.1V.
 The results will shown in ‘.mt’ file.
-You need to measure the inverter delay ($T_p$) corresponding to different supply voltage.
 Remember, you need to measure both $t_{pHL}$ and $t_{pLH}$ in order to get the delay $T_p$.
 After you have found the inverter delay for each $V_{dd}$, you need to plot these data ($V_{dd}$ being X axis, and $T_p$ being Y axis) using any proper tool (e.g., excel, MATLAB).
-  * In this part, you need to find the device sizing versus delay $T_p$, here you need to measure $T_p$ with different size of CMOS inverter:  1:1:6 multiples of the width (both NMOS and PMOS) in the balanced inverter obtained.
-In this process, you need to connect the Inverter with different NMOS/PMOS width with TWO balanced inverters, find in the Third bullentin.
+  * In this part, you need to find the device sizing versus delay $T_p$, here you need to measure $T_p$ with different size of CMOS inverter:  1:1:6 multiples of the width for both NMOS and PMOS in the balanced inverter.
+In this process, you need to connect the Inverter with different NMOS/PMOS width with TWO balanced inverters, find in the third bullentin.
 After that, you need to MDL commands.
 Then, use appropriate tool (e.g., excel, MATLAB) to plot the data (Width being X axis, and $T_p$ being Y axis).

 <h2 id="Lab 4">Lab 4 Delay of combinational logic</h2>